top of page

 Film crew records a conversation at a dark, patterned bar.
 A woman in leopard pants gestures emotionally to a man in a beige jacket.

 The story was self-contained—just a conversation.
 The weight wasn’t in the plot; it was in what was being said.
 That meant the camera had to work harder, shaping how each line landed.
-Blocking became one of my favorite parts—because in a piece this sparse, the camera doesn’t just show the performance.
+Blocking became one of my favorite parts.
+In a piece this sparse, the camera doesn’t just show the performance.
 It becomes part of it.

 Directing Actors After a Hiatus

-Directing again meant rolling up my sleeves and working closely with the actors—finding the motivations behind each line, digging into their choices.
+Directing again meant rolling up my sleeves and working closely with the actors.
+I focused on finding the motivations behind each line, digging into their choices.
 Subtle shifts in tone, posture, or silence changed everything.
 It wasn’t about big performances; it was about control and nuance.

 Seven people smile in a dimly lit room with ornate blue wallpaper and framed art.
 They're seated on a bench, creating a cheerful atmosphere.